-8.4.2 Velocity Heading
+8.4.3 Velocity Heading

 Velocity heading works by deriving heading from the direction of velocity and acceleration.
-Velocity heading works well with cars, boats, fixed wing aircraft and other vehicles that don't move sideways.
+Velocity heading works well with cars, fixed wing aircraft and other vehicles that don't move sideways.
 Velocity heading cannot work for helicopters and other vehicles where the vehicle is pointed somewhere other than the direction of travel.
-Velocity heading requires a horizontal speed of over 1.15 metres/second with a GNSS fix.
-It is recommended not to use velocity heading with Boreas unless a dual antenna heading fix is not possible.
+Velocity heading requires a horizontal speed of over 1.15 m/s with a GNSS fix.
 Velocity heading is disabled by default.

-8.4.3 External Heading
+8.4.4 External Heading

 This can be used if there is some other way to derive heading that is external to Boreas.
-The heading must be supplied to Boreas using the11.4.28 External Heading Packet or an NMEA message, see10.6.1.28 NMEA Input.
+The heading must be supplied to Boreas using the 11.4.28 External Heading Packet or an NMEA message, see 10.6.1.28 NMEA Input.

-8.4.4 External Magnetometers Packet
+8.4.5 External Magnetometers Packet